sanskriti16/robustest_documentation_source/hubappium_new.rst

 In addition to the above desired capabilities, you also need to provide the *app* desired capability

+If you are running your tests on a build uploaded to RobusTest and would like to see the build details in your report, then also pass the **buildID** desired capability.
+The buildID is the unique identifier for a build that is uploaded to RobusTest.

 **Running tests on mobile browser**

 In addition to the above desired capabilities, you also need to provide the **browserName** desired capability.